Required and Offered Courses:

 Excused Absences

 The GSBS policy states that students taking a full-term graduate course offering are allowed up to three (3) excused absences from any required activity and is determined at the discretion of the course directors.
-Excused absences must be obtained in advance.
-If a student is absent during a session that contributes to the final grade (for example, during a test or oral presentation), it will be up to the Course Directors to determine if the student can perform a ‘make-up’ activity, provided that the reason for the absence is a legitimate one.
+If a student is absent during a session that contributes to the final grade, it will be up to the Course Directors to determine if the student can perform a ‘make-up’ activity, provided that the reason for the absence is a legitimate one.
+Arrival 10 minutes into the lecture will constitute an absence.
+You are allowed one unexcused absence.
+Two unexcused absences will result in loss of 5% of the final grade.
+No participation points will be awarded if a small group or critical thinking discussion is missed.
 Once a student exceeds and misses more than allowed for the length of the course, the course directors must notify the GSBS Student Affairs Dean, who will then contact the appropriate Program Director.

 Artificial Intelligence (AI)